 As part of our July Health is Wellness campaign, we are proud to be offering new client appointments for $50 off, as well as biochemical wellness analysis (urine/saliva test) + face/tongue/nail evaluations for $79!
 Follow our Facebook page to keep up with our latest events and specials, you don’t want to miss out!

 Call us today at (512) 265-0303 opt.
 1 to schedule your FREE 30 minute discovery call to find out more about how Purely Simple Organic Living can equip and empower you to lead a life full of happiness and wellness!
-Also, feel free to join our private Facebook page You Are The Seed to be part of a powerful community and learn to conquer autoimmune disease naturally.
+Also, feel free to join our private Facebook page Holistic Tools for Autoimmune Freedom to be part of a powerful community and learn to conquer autoimmune disease naturally.
 Have a blessed weekend!